JorgeEvangelista500/JorgeEvangelista500/README.md

 ### Hi there 👋

+Currently a Client Support Coordinator I am able assist individuals with their every day tasks in other to improve their quality of life.

+I decided to explore further into one of interest, in coding, and took a chance to learn all the required skills at Bloom Tech.
+I enjoy the experience of creating something from scratch and finding solutions to complex problems

+Learning new skills every week has been challenging, as well as rewarding.
+I'm looking forward to a day were I could apply my skills.

 <!--
 **JorgeEvangelista500/JorgeEvangelista500** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.